About the course

 You will attend at least six units worth of courses (with one unit corresponding to a 16-hour lecture course supported by classes) in addition to writing a dissertation (worth two units).
 You will be encouraged to work collaboratively in classes, to develop your understanding of the material.
 Those wishing to extend themselves further might take one or two additional courses.

-The master's offers a substantial opportunity for independent study and research in the form of a dissertation.
+The MSc offers a substantial opportunity for independent study and research in the form of a dissertation.
 The dissertation is undertaken under the guidance of a supervisor and will typically involve investigating and writing in a particular area of mathematical sciences, without the requirement (while not excluding the possibility) of obtaining original results.
-A dissertation gives students the opportunity to develop broader transferable skills in the processes of organizing, communicating, and presenting their work, and will equip students well for further research or for a wide variety of other careers.
+A dissertation gives students the opportunity to develop broader transferable skills in the processes of organising, communicating, and presenting their work, and will equip students well for further research or for a wide variety of other careers.

 This course runs from the beginning of October through to the end of June.
 Performance on the master's is assessed by invigilated written examinations and mini projects, and by the dissertation.